prophet1996/spaceXDemo/README.md

 Reasons From deviation from original Design-
 * true/false changed to yes/no
-* Fliters not always visible on mobile
+* Fliters are collapsible
+* Button Color changed to black for high contrast for visually impaired

 ![alt text](https://user-images.githubusercontent.com/16836510/94475071-318a7800-01ec-11eb-93a6-5f2734717f73.png)